Last Updated: January 20, 2023

-Doing a business online nowadays is all about providing your audience with an immersive user experience at an affordable rate.
-This has led to the emergence of various design trends that vary in terms of functionality, sustainability, website design and development.
-These trends guide us to make the best possible changes and discard anything unsuitable.
+Doing business online nowadays is all about providing your audience with immersive user experience at an affordable rate.
+This has led to the emergence of various design trends that vary in terms of functionality, sustainability, and development costs.
+These trends enable us to keep up with modern demands and provide seamless browsing experience.

-Last year saw the rise of conversational interfaces, AI and creative layouts.
+Last year, we saw the rise of conversational interfaces, AI and creative layouts.
 This year we continue to see these grow further and become more popular.
 The internet evolves every new day and so must every business out there.
 Below is a list of 15 web design and web development trends that will have a strong impact globally.
-Be it a simple business website, ecommerce store or a marketplace, you’re going to witness the age of transformation.
+Be it a simple business website, eCommerce store, or a marketplace, you’re going to witness the age of transformation.

 AI and chatbots were the emerging trends last year and continue to be in the spotlight this year too.
 We can now actually see AI in action with conversational interfaces and voice assistants like Apple Siri and Google Home.
 Technology now incorporates these smart elements to give users a seamless digital journey.

 Bold color schemes have been increasingly used across all digital platforms for a while now.
-We can notice designers now opting for more vibrant and flashy colors, creating striking combinations and effects.
-They are now trying to use colors that interact with everyone including an audience with disabilities.
+We can notice designers opting for more vibrant and flashy colors, creating striking combinations and effects.
+They are now trying to use colors that interact with everyone, including an audience with visual disabilities.

-Expect illustrations to take a prominence both in the product design and marketing fields.
+Expect illustrations to take prominence both in the product design and marketing fields.
 Illustrations can be used as a powerful tool to give life to abstract concepts.
 They also help resolve any representational challenge that photography may pose.
-Illustrations allow designers to build digital products that can cater to a diverse audience and is definitely something to look out for in 2023.
+Illustrations allow designers to build digital products that cater to a diverse audience and are definitely something to look out for in 2023.
 Courses in graphic design are what you might need if you’d like to master your illustration skills this year.

 Earlier, most designs were dominated by card-based UI.
-However, since the past year, most apps and websites boast of an aggressive and organic design.
+However, since the past year, most apps and websites boast of aggressive and organic design.
 Now is the age of backgrounds with amoeboid blobs of bold colors, minimalistic shapes, dramatic diagonals, straight lines and other spherical shapes.
 They are not so expensive to design and create a clear interface.

-The websites are now evolving with an amalgamation of mobile apps, social media profiles and conversational interfaces in a single page.
-Their design pricing is decreasing and development is also focusing on voice and touch functionalities, if not solely.
-We can look forward to more single page websites that offer information seamlessly, without complex navigations.
+Websites are now evolving with an amalgamation of mobile apps, social media profiles and conversational interfaces in a single page.
+Their design pricing is decreasing and development is also focusing on voice and touch functionalities.
+We can look forward to more single page websites that offer information seamlessly, without complex navigations in the near future.

 Motion UI enables you to tweak and transform almost every element on your website.
 Choose among various given parameters to create animations and have them behave whatever way you want.

 The new-generation PWAs have taken the m-commerce world by storm.
 This latest trend saw its inception back in 2015, and there has been no turning back ever since.
-PWAs have a UX similar to mobile apps and give users a similar experience to that of a mobile app.
-The interesting part is that they run on the browser, and don’t need to be installed on the device.
+PWAs have a UX similar to mobile apps and deliver users a friendly mobile browsing experience.
+The interesting part is that they run on the browser, and are not as costly as native mobile app development.

 Smart features give them an added benefit of higher customer engagement, better conversion rates, improved safety and reliability.
 We can expect to see PWAs mainstream this year with apps that are fast, user-friendly and dependable.

-Blockchains keep all transaction parties in the loop; enable supply chain auditing, smart contracts, and failure free decentralized storage for files.
-It also paves path for crowdfunding and peer-to-peer commerce.
+Blockchains keep all transaction parties in the loop; enable supply chain auditing, smart contracts, and failure-free decentralized storage for files.
+It also paves the path for crowdfunding and peer-to-peer commerce.

 Secure socket layer (SSL) allows your website to establish an encrypted connection between the server and the browser.
 SSL certificates will be used more this year as they protect sensitive data, eliminate the risk of cyber-attacks, phishing and also provide you with a good Google ranking.
 Websites using SSL certificates show an ‘S’ added to ‘http://’ with a padlock in the address bar.